 A largest number of these programs is, as shown in Graph 15, intended for to the general population (85.99%) who can set aside money for the additional training and specializations offered.
-5.81% (explicitly stated) is intended for teachers and school staff, one of which is free for secondary school teachers and students, available on the website e-nastava.rs, while the rest are part of the offer of the Institute for Modern Education.
-6.64% of all courses are intended for children of different ages, only 0.37% for secondary school graduates.
+Among all programs, 5.81% (explicitly stated) is intended for teachers and school staff, one of which is free for secondary school teachers and students, available on the website enastava.rs, while the rest are part of the offer of the Institute for Modern Education.
+Just 6.64% of all courses are intended for children of different ages, only 0.37% for secondary school graduates.
 None of them is explicitly intended for secondary school students, which does not mean that programs intended for the general population are not available to them.
-1.20% is intended for others, such as companies and the like.
+In the end, 1.20% is intended for others, such as companies and the like.